lexruee/tentacle_pi/README.md

 I do not guarantee that any of these drivers are bug free.
 If you find a bug please let me know and create an issue.
-If you are able to fix bug please make a pull request :-).
+If you are able to fix a bug please make a pull request :-).

 ## Installation
 Install the following packages: